aliska76/HTTP-Proxy-Server-with-threadpool/README.md

-test0.sh - main test with compilation line and 6 other tests filter.txt  - filter with list of sites that restrained for visiting proxy-files - the folder with http errors like 400, 403, 404 and etc. Pay close attantion that you named the folder in one word without spaces. proxyServer.c and threadpool.c (the executable file should be called proxyServer).
+test0.sh - main test with compilation line and 6 other tests filter.txt  - filter with list of sites that restrained for visiting proxy-files - the folder with pdf files http errors like 400, 403, 404 and etc. Please pay close attantion that you named the folder in one word without spaces. proxyServer.c and threadpool.c (the executable file should be called proxyServer).

 Program Description
 ---------------